These individuals go above and beyond to provide for their communities!

 Bryant Terry

-With four vegan cookbooks as well as James Beard and NAACP Image Awards under his belt, Bryant Terry is a force to be reckoned with!
+With multiple vegan cookbooks as well as James Beard and NAACP Image Awards under his belt, Bryant Terry is a force to be reckoned with!
 Beyond creating amazing recipes, Terry serves as an author, educator, and community leader whose goal is to create a nutritious, fair, and sustainable food system for all.

-Brenda Beener
+Brenda and Aaron Beener

 Angela Means Kaaya